|

 .

-Using sections in Word 2007, Word 2010, and
+Using Sections in Word 2007, Word 2010,

-Word uses section breaks to specify parts of a document that have
+Word uses Section breaks to specify parts of a document that have

 breaks allow the user to specify where the different formatting will begin

-| Different headers and footers.
+| Different Headers and footers.
 If the document you are

-working on needs to have different headers and footers on various pages,
+working on needs to have different Headers and footers on various pages,

-| Different numbering schemes.
+| Different page numbering schemes.
 If you are working in a document

 where the Table of Contents needs lower case Roman numerals, the